TiStef/La-Marzocco-Micra-Mods/README.md

 This project is shared for educational purposes only, and the author does not assume any liability for its use or misuse.

 ---

+## Special thanks
+This little add-on was only possibile thanks to the amazing work Josef Zweck (https://github.com/zweckj) did for the La Marzocco integration into Home Assistant: https://github.com/zweckj/lamarzocco
+Thanks to him, Home Assistant and ESPHome!

 Feel free to suggest improvements or report issues via GitHub.
 Happy brewing! ☕